yokazakig-2/ug-rayraw/docs/software/software.md

 # Software

-Here, the author describes the hul-common-lib and the cirasame-soft.
+Here, the author describes the hul-common-lib and the rayraw-soft.

 ## hul-common-lib